Top 5 green energy providers 2024

 Ecotricity guarantees electricity that is certified green (made from solar, hydro and wind power) and also certified vegan – this means that none of its biomass contains animal products.
 Its gas is a mix of carbon-neutralised natural gas and a smaller amount of sustainable green gas, made using biomethane from grass cuttings.

-The company, an Ethical Consumer ‘Best Buy’ for green energy, continues to push the clean energy envelope by investing its profits into building new forms of green energy.
+The company, a Which? eco provider for green energy, continues to push the clean energy envelope by investing its profits into building new forms of green energy.
 It has no shareholders so reinvests the money from your bills rather than paying it out as dividends.
 Ecotricity has a growing network of sun and wind mills and is in the process of building green gas mills across the UK.
 It guarantees that its energy will not be greenwashed.

 In July 2023, Ecotricity became the first energy company to call for a halt on deep sea mining.